-Opioid Maker Insys Admits To Bribing Doctors, Agrees To Pay $225 Million Settlement
+Opioid-Maker Insys Admits To Bribing Doctors, Agrees To Pay $225 Million Settlement

 Insys Therapeutics, an opioid manufacturer, has agreed to pay $225 million to settle the federal government's criminal and civil investigations into the company's marketing practices.
-As part of the settlement, Insys Therapeutics admitted to bribing doctors to prescribe their opioid painkiller.
+As part of the settlement, Insys Therapeutics admitted to bribing doctors to prescribe its opioid painkiller.

 Last month, a federal jury in Boston found five top Insys Therapeutics executives guilty of racketeering conspiracy for these same practices.
 Now, the federal government is holding the company accountable.

-In the agreement, the drug maker admitted to orchestrating a nationwide scheme in which they set up a sham "speaker program."
+In the agreement, the drugmaker admitted orchestrating a nationwide scheme in which it set up a sham "speaker program."
 Participating doctors were not paid to give speeches, but to write prescriptions of Insys Therapeutics' fentanyl-based medication, Subsys.
 Often the painkiller was prescribed to patients who did not need it.

 Over the next five years, the company has agreed to close federal monitoring and the federal government reserves the right to charge the company in the future if there's a violation.

-"For years, Insys engaged in prolonged, illegal conduct that prioritized its profits over the health of the thousands of patients who relied on it," said United States Attorney Andrew Lelling in a statement.
+"For years, Insys engaged in prolonged, illegal conduct that prioritized its profits over the health of the thousands of patients who relied on it," said U.S. Attorney Andrew Lelling in a statement.
 "Today, the company is being held responsible."

 This settlement, as well as the criminal prosecution of Insys executives, is part of the federal government's efforts to punish pharmaceutical companies for their role in fueling the opioid epidemic.